janelia-cellmap/pydantic-zarr/docs/usage_zarr_v2.md

 # Usage (Zarr V2)

-## Reading and writing a zarr hieararchy
+## Reading and writing a zarr hierarchy

 ### Reading